-To define a default connection that will be used globally, use the connections module and the create_connection method:
+To define a default connection that will be used globally, use the connections module and the create\connection method:

-'''

-from elasticsearch_dsl.connections import connections
+''' from elasticsearch_dsl.connections import connections connections.create_connection(hosts=['localhost'], timeout=20) '''

-'''

-connections.create_connection(hosts=['localhost'], timeout=20)

-Any keyword arguments (hosts and timeout in our example) will be passed to the Elasticsearch class.
+Any keyword arguments (hosts and timeout in our example) will be passed to the Elasticsearch class from elasticsearch-py.
+To see all the possible configuration options see the documentation.